joone/loz/README.md

 $ git show HEAD | node bin -g
 ```

+## Find chat history
+To access chat histories, look for the .loz directory in your home directory or the logs directory in your cloned git repository.
+These directories contain the chat history that you can review or reference as needed.

 ## Contributing
 If you'd like to contribute to this project, feel free to submit a pull request.